Welcome to LookChem.com Sign In|Join Free

 Uses

-N-Benzyldiethylamine-d4 is an intermediate in the synthesis of labelled N-Nitrosodiethylamine (N525465), a widely occurring nitrosamine that is one of the most important environmental carcinogens primarily inducing tumors of liver.
+N-BENZYLDIETHYLAMINE is used as an intermediate in the synthesis of labelled N-Nitrosodiethylamine (N525465) for research purposes.
+This is because N-Nitrosodiethylamine is a widely occurring nitrosamine and one of the most important environmental carcinogens, primarily inducing tumors of the liver.
+The use of N-BENZYLDIETHYLAMINE in this context aids in the study and understanding of the mechanisms and impacts of environmental carcinogens on human health.

 Check Digit Verification of cas no